iredmail/docs/en_US/installation/0-setup.dns.md

 There're more valid mechanisms available, please check [OpenSPF web site](http://www.openspf.org/SPF_Record_Syntax) for more details.

-## DKIM record for your mail domain name
+## DKIM record for the mail domain name

 ### What is a DKIM record